-Let’s start at the beginning.
+Let’s look at the table:

 |eLearning Roles||Description and duties||Qualifications needed|